Fight for $15: Global strikes and protests

-A January 2015 study by economists at the University of Massachusetts at Amherst found that fast food companies could absorb an incremental wage hike from $7.25 to $15 without shedding jobs by reducing turnover and slightly increasing prices. however this has been disproven in Denmark were the average number of employees per restaurants is lower than the United States and more jobs are replaced with automation.
+A January 2015 study by economists at the University of Massachusetts at Amherst found that fast food companies could absorb an incremental wage hike from $7.25 to $15 without shedding jobs by reducing turnover and slightly increasing prices.
+However, in Denmark the average number of employees per restaurants is lower than the United States and more jobs are replaced with automation.

 Affected industries

 Restaurant industry

 The impact on employers and workers within the restaurant industry is a major focus of the Fight for $15 movement.
-According to the U.S. Bureau of Labor Statistics, restaurants and other food services employ about sixty percent of all workers paid at or below the minimum wage, as of 2018.
+According to the U.S. Bureau of Labor Statistics, restaurants and other food services employ about sixty percent of all workers paid at or below the minimum wage as of 2018.
 Common responses to minimum wage increases include restaurant operators cutting employee hours and raising menu prices.
 In cities such as New York City and Seattle that have already implemented a $15 minimum wage for most businesses, menu price increases have been a trend.
 Politicians, economists, restaurant owners and workers continue to debate the economic viability and benefits of a federally mandated $15 minimum wage.

 Economists of the Economic Policy Institute have largely come out in support of a $15 federal minimum wage.
 Their outlined plan entails a gradual increase, reaching $15 by 2024.
-Fast-food restaurants are a key focus in the Fight for $15 movement.
+Fast food restaurants are a key focus in the Fight for $15 movement.
 Some argue that turnover reductions, trend increases in sales growth, and modest annual price increases would allow for this bump in minimum wage without forcing the restaurants to shed employees.
 While most advocates acknowledge rising prices as a result of the higher wages, they generally accept this outcome and believe it will not have a major negative impact on dining/overall sales.
 Advocates for the movement also point to research that finds the average estimated employment effect of minimum wage increases to be very small.

 A common argument against raising the minimum wage in restaurants to $15 is that it could cause cuts to employee hours, as well as potential layoffs or restaurant closures.

-Waiters, bartenders, and other food service workers who primarily work for tips may utilize the federal tipped minimum wage, which is currently $2.13 an hour.
+Waiters, bartenders, and other food service workers who primarily work for tips may use the federal tipped minimum wage, which is currently $2.13 an hour.
 A tip credit is the difference between their minimum wage and the cash wage an employee is paid during a pay period, accounting for tips that do not add up to the federal minimum wage.
 Many advocates for a $15 minimum wage, including restaurant owners, believe that restaurants should get rid of the tip credit pay structure, as they find it is not beneficial to low wage restaurant workers.